 and let my spirit ever cleave to You alone.

 When you feel overwhelmed, lost in complication, or simply confused about your direction, write it down for better clarity.
 When you are joyful and full of gratitude, write that down too.
-While your words could become thank you notes, journals, blogs, books or other meaningful works, just the act of putting words on paper will clarify your thoughts, magnify your voice and simplify your life.
+While your words could become thank you notes, journals, blogs, books or other meaningful works, just the act of putting words on paper will clarify your thoughts, magnify your voice and simplify your life."Alone": A Poem by Siegfried Sasson:

 Alone… The word is life endured and known.